The Subtle Art of Not Giving a F*ck

 “Self-improvement and success often occur together.
 But that doesn’t necessarily mean they’re the same thing.
 Our culture today is obsessively focused on unrealistically positive expectations: Be happier.
 Be healthier.
 Be the best, better than the rest.
 Be smarter, faster, richer, sexier, more popular, more productive, more envied, and more admired.
 Be perfect and amazing and crap out twelve-karat-gold nuggets before breakfast each morning while kissing your selfie-ready spouse and two and a half kids goodbye.
 Then fly your helicopter to your wonderfully fulfilling job, where you spend your days doing incredibly meaningful work that’s likely to save the planet one day. “

 So, if you can, essentially accept yourself and your shortcomings and the shortcoming of those around you, you may be happier in the end.
 It is a perspective that I hadn’t really contemplated before yet aligns so nicely with finding contentment in life and satisfaction in the day-to-day.

-First– We have a limited number of f*cks to give.
+We have a limited number of f*cks to give.
 Be sure to put them in the right place.
 In my case, I was letting something at work bother me so much that I was letting it affect my relationship at home.
-My f*ucks are much better spent on creating and maintaining and enjoying a loving relationship at home than worrying about an ultimately inconsequential relationship at work (this is the entire premise of the book, so the lesson was well learned, thankyouverymuch).
+I can spend my f*ucks on creating and maintaining and enjoying a loving relationship at home rather than worrying about an ultimately inconsequential relationship at work (this is the entire premise of the book, so the lesson was well learned, thankyouverymuch).

 Ultimately, we are in a competitive world that is, for some, made more so with social media and the ever present FOMO.
 So, if we can all just calm down, we may find greater happiness.
 And if not happiness, contentment.
 And that would be pretty great, too.